spl01tprivate/StarControl/README.md

 # StarControl
 This project is about some lighting for my mercedes-benz.
 It initially started with an illuminated star in the front grill, which I wanted to control automated or manually via an AP and a html page.
 Later I decided to add some underglow LEDs, therefore I added two additional MCUs.
 One ESP8266 inside the cabin to quickly switch between different preset modes without the need of visiting the html page.
-The other MCU is controlling the 600 WS2812 digital LEDs attached to the underbody of my car.
+The other MCU is controlling the 600 WS2812 digital LEDs attached to the floor of my car.

 I started this project in early September of 2021 (I had four boring weeks of vacation from my job as starting electronics engineer ;)) and finished the only "star-controlled" version in this timeframe.
 In late December I started thinking about how awesome an additional underglow would be on my car and that beeing the case decided to continue my work on this project.
 So I ordered the needed parts to start working again during my christmas vacation.
 Sadly, there were only two weeks fully packed with christmas meetings and new-year preperations to work on my new concepts.
 That's why I didn't finish everything and am currently still working on this project :)